SeenivasanBalakrishnan/weather-api/README.md

 # Weather API

 Hi!
-The API was created only for the **Weather Watch** assignment which is provided by our React JS trainer.
-As per the assignment requirement, I have updated the mock data and those structures.
+The API was created for the **Weather Watch** assignment which is provided by our React JS trainer.
+As per the assignment requirement, I have updated the mock data and structures.
+You can use this to fetch the cities and weather reports by passing the queries.

 ## Routes